-Figure 12.5.4.1 Example of Connections with an Infrared Communication Module
+Figure 11.5.4.1 Example of Connections with an Infrared Communication Module

-The transmit data output from the UART Ch.n transmit shift register is output from the USOUTn pin after the low pulse width is converted into 3/16 by the RZI modulator in SIR method and inverted.
-The USOUTn pin output signal can be inverted by setting the UAnMOD.INVIRTX bit to 1.
+The transmit data output from the UART3 Ch.n transmit shift register is output from the USOUTn pin after the low pulse width is converted into 3/16 by the RZI modulator in SIR method.

-Figure 12.5.4.2 IrDA Transmission Signal Waveform
+Figure 11.5.4.2 IrDA Transmission Signal Waveform

 The received IrDA signal is input to the RZI demodulator and the low pulse width is converted into the normal width before input to the receive shift register.
-The USINn pin input signal can be inverted prior to being demodulated by setting the UAnMOD.INVIRRX bit to 1.